Lapin0t/grothendieck-cern/README.md

 translation with or without attribution to me.
 Copyright of the original audio files appears to be held by CERN.

+\[*hi there, btw, i'm searching for a post-doc beginning 2025, on doing beautiful dependently typed programming to say things about low-level computations; if you have any info, contact is on my website, url in my profile; sorry Alexander but i gotta eat*\]

 --Peio Borthelle

 ## Transcription